Gopal-Khadka/GameHub2/README.md

 Similar to fetching the games list, in this module we fetch the genres list and display it in sidebar as `Text` component.
 New hook and component file for fetching and showing genres is defined.
 Refer to [this docs](https://api.rawg.io/docs/#operation/genres_list) for more info about genres.

+## Creating a Generic Data Fetch Hook

+Since the fetching of games and genres are almost similar, it is better to create a data fetch hook which fetch from both endpoints.
+This way, we can minimize the code redundancy and improve code reusability.
+`useData.ts` is created to solve this issue.